elucian/bee/syntax/overview.md

 **notes:**
 * Multiple variables can be modified at once if separated by comma;
-* One let statement can use one single ":=" or "::" assignment;
+* One let statement can use one single operator ":=" or "::";

 **Examples:**
 ```